-- STAGE I SHORTAGE (WATCH)
+- Watch: STAGE I SHORTAGE

-- STAGE II SHORTAGE (WARNING)
+- Warning: STAGE II SHORTAGE

-- STAGE III SHORTAGE (SEVERE)
+- Severe: STAGE III SHORTAGE

-- STAGE IV SHORTAGE (CRITICAL)
+- Critical: STAGE IV SHORTAGE

 Water restrictions determine how much and how often you can water your lawn and garden.
 These water restrictions are a very good reason to consider water conservation in your landscaping plans.
-Water smart gardening is called “xeriscaping” which is defined as a landscape in a style which requires little irrigation.
+Water smart gardening is called “xeriscaping” which is defined as a landscape in a style that requires little irrigation.
 Considerable water savings can be obtained by following the seven principles of xeriscaping which are: